Articles

 2. The Anode Rod.
 The anode rod, which helps collect sediment and minerals in the water that could corrode your tank, could need replacement every one to three years, depending on how hard your water is.

 3. The Tank.
-Even with a properly functioning anode rod, the tank can still collect some sediment and should be drained and flushed quarterly, or, if there is a water softener on the house, yearly.
+Even with a properly functioning anode rod, the tank can still collect some sediment and should be drained and flushed semi-annually, or, if there is a water softener on the house, yearly.
 When North East flushes your tank, they attach a ball valve on the boiler drain so that homeowners can then flush it themselves with relative ease.

 To maintain energy efficiency, keep the pipes and tank properly insulated and, while on vacation, turn the tank water heater’s thermostat down to its lowest setting.